Lemoncode/webpack-by-sample/version 4/02 fx/01 react/README.md

 ```

-- Finally, if we run the app we will see the React based functionality in action.
+- Finally, when we run the app, we see React in action.

 ```bash
   npm start